 This is an old trick I used to do in the EDIT.COM of DOS to impress my friends.
 I discovery that some binary instructions could be represented in the text editor.

-This is the sequence to create an executable that prints the CLAUDIA name:
+This is the sequence to create an executable that prints the ALAN name:

 ALT 180 // 180 = B4h = mov AH